NTT123/pax/README.md

 ## Modules

-At the moment, Pax includes few simple modules: ``pax.nn.{Linear, BatchNorm, Conv1D, Conv2D, LayerNorm{``.
+At the moment, Pax includes few simple modules: ``pax.nn.{Linear, BatchNorm, Conv1D, Conv2D, LayerNorm}``.
 We intent to add new modules in the near future.

 Fortunately, Pax also provides the ``pax.from_haiku`` function that can convert most of modules from ``dm-haiku`` library to ``pax.Module``.
 For example, to convert a dm-haiku LSTM Module: